Victor716/Angular6-study/Brief.md

 1. provides metadata about a class
 2. tells Angular that this is a component
-3. provides configuration information through its properties like selector and templateUrl
+3. provides configuration information through its properties like selector and templateUrl 3.1 The selector property specifies a CSS selector that matches the HTML element to which the component will be applied 3.2 The templateUrl property is to specify the component’s template location